Barrett Toric Lens Calculator

 - K_avg = Average Corneal Power

 First, the tool determines the spherical power by considering the eye's length and corneal curve.
 Next, it combines corneal astigmatism with Surgically Induced Astigmatism (SIA) using vector math to find the total cylinder power.
-This two-step process ensures the selected lens aligns perfectly to provide the clearest possible vision after surgery.
+This two-step process aims to ensure the selected lens aligns perfectly to provide the clearest possible vision after surgery.

 What Your Toric IOL Power Means

-Your result tells you exactly which lens model to implant to minimize the need for glasses after cataract surgery.
+Your result provides an estimate of which lens model to implant to minimize the need for glasses after cataract surgery.
 It combines the sphere power for distance focus with the cylinder power for astigmatism correction.

 Outcome Scenarios